-Component Allocator Rationale Quality incentive adjustment ICP count The quality incentive in RY25 is a penalty for not meeting regulated quality targets.
+Component Allocator Rationale Quality incentive adjustment ICP count The quality incentive in RY26 is a penalty for not meeting regulated quality targets.
 The incentive (refund) is socialised across the network to recognise scale benefits.
 We have used ICP count to do this.
-IRIS - Capex Regulatory Asset Base The capex IRIS incentive in RY25 is a penalty for overspending capital expenditure allowances in the previous regulatory period.
-We have allocated the capex IRIS incentive (refund) amount based on the RAB value of each pricing area.
-IRIS - Opex Previous year's distribution charges The opex IRIS incentive in RY25 is a positive adjustment that relates to operational expenditure allowances in the previous regulatory period.
+IRIS - Capex Regulatory Asset Base The capex IRIS incentive mechanism relates to capital expenditure allowances in the previous regulatory period.
+We allocate the capex IRIS amount based on the RAB value of each pricing area.
+IRIS - Opex Previous year's distribution charges The opex IRIS incentive in RY26 is a positive adjustment that relates to operational expenditure allowances in the previous regulatory period.
 We have allocated the opex IRIS incentive (refund) based on the previous year's distribution line charges in each pricing area.
 Revenue deferred to future periods Pro-rated The revenue deferred to future periods has been pro-rated across the capital related costs and operational costs listed in Table 2.
 This approach recognises that the revenue deferred cannot be allocated to a specific cost item.

-^{60.} Each component of forecast allowable revenue is allocated to pricing areas based on the allocator in Table 3 and the allocation percentages specified in Table 4.
+57. Each component of forecast allowable revenue is allocated to pricing areas based on the allocator in Table 3 and the allocation percentages specified in Table 4.